WINTER TIRES / SNOW TIRES

 You may ask yourself: Do I need winter tires? or How do winter tires improve winter driving?

 Well these questions can be answered by finding out the basics on what makes a winter tire different from the rest.
 A winter tire has a special tread design along with a special rubber compound that are designed to handle to the cold.
 The tread is made to be flexible so that snow build up is limited and traction on ice is increased.
 The tread design has little teeth that bite into the snow which give you better traction too.
+Even on a dry road, when the temps are freezing a winter tire outperforms an all season by providing better handling and stopping distances.

 WINTER DRIVING TIPS